dmarman/lorca/README.md

 ### AFINN

 Disclaimer: It uses a semi-automated translation of the original AFINN list.
 The list only contains words that are inside the 10.000 most used words.
 It has a total of 885 words.
 The ```sentiment()``` method calculates the relative value of each sentece and then it returns the relative values of those sentences.
 Positive values mean a positive sentiment and negative values mean negative sentiment.

+The sentiment algorithm stems the text input in order to reach a wider spectrum of words.

 ```javascript
 var doc = lorca('El plátano está malo.');